Lenormant Athena: Discovery

+Description

 Athena stands in a quiet, graceful pose, resting her weight on her right leg.
 She is dressed in an Attic peplos.
 Her left arm rests on her shield.
 An Amazonomachy is depicted on the shield.
 In her right hand, which rests on a strong support, Athena must have held a Nike, which has not survived.
 The unfinished base depicts the birth of Pandora.
 The back is still in an unfinished state as well.

+Location

-Today the statuette is stored in the National Archaeological Museum, Athens with the inventory number 128.
+Today, the statuette is stored in the National Archaeological Museum, Athens, with inventory number 128.